MadhurNandgaye/GithubRepoRef/README.md

-Certainly.
-Here's the implemented code based on the logic and components you provided:
+Alright, I'll integrate the logic into the components:

 ### 1. `src/App.tsx`:
 ```tsx